 3. Review by the Appeals Council

 If you disagree with the decision from your hearing before an administrative judge, you may request a formal review of your case by Social Security’s Appeals Council.
 This council looks at all requests for review but may refuse to review a previous decision they believe is correct.
 They may also refer the case to another administrative judge for a hearing.

 4. Federal Court Review

 If you disagree with the Appeals Council’s decision or if the Appeals Council decides not to review your case, you may file a lawsuit in a federal district court.

-Our experienced SSDI and SSI attorneys can help you prepare and file an appeal for your case.
+Our experienced Social Security Disability Attorneys can help you prepare and file an appeal for your case.
 We also work with you so you will be prepared for any testimony you must provide, as well as gathering the appropriate medical examinations, records, and vocational testimonies to strengthen your claim.
 Contact our office to schedule a free consultation today.

-Sam E. Earley, Experienced Attorney for SSDI and SSI
+Sam Earley, Experienced Georgia Disability Lawyer for SSDI and SSI

 Georgia Social Security Disability Attorney Sam Earley can help you prepare and pursue an appeal if your claim for SSDI or SSI is rejected.
 Our skilled and experienced team knows how to prepare for successful disability appeals and how to avoid the common pitfalls that cause social security disability claim rejections.
 We will work hard to help you make a successful claims appeal for SSDI or SSI.
 Call today to learn more.